gsmvenkat/Neo_sdk_v2/README_NEW.md

 # Subscribe method will get you the live feed details of the given tokens.
 # By Default isIndex is set as False and you want to get the live feed to index scrips set the isIndex flag as True
 # By Default isDepth is set as False and you want to get the depth information set the isDepth flag as True
+# instrument_tokens: This is a list of dictionaries.
+    # instrument_token: The instrument token of the stock which you will get from master scrip file
+    # exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo
+# isIndex: If you want to subscribe to index data, set isIndex to True
+# isDepth: If you want to subscribe to depth data, set isDepth to True
 client.subscribe(instrument_tokens = instrument_tokens, isIndex=False, isDepth=False)

 # Un_Subscribes the given tokens.
 First the tokens will be checked weather that is subscribed.
 If not Subscribed we will send you the error message else we will unsubscribe the give tokens
+# instrument_tokens: This is a list of dictionaries.
+    # instrument_token: The instrument token of the stock
+    # exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo
+# isIndex: If you want to unsubscribe to index data, set isIndex to True
+# isDepth: If you want to unsubscribe to depth data, set isDepth to True
 client.un_subscribe(instrument_tokens=instrument_tokens, isIndex=False, isDepth=False)

 #Order Feed
+# This function subscribes to order feed
 client.subscribe_to_orderfeed()

 #Terminate user's Session